Graphixa/FontGet/docs/help.md

   UpdateChannel: "stable" # Update channel: stable, beta, or nightly
 ```

-### Notes
-- Updates are downloaded from GitHub Releases
-- Checksums are automatically verified for security
-- Binary replacement is atomic and safe across all platforms
-- Failed updates automatically roll back to the previous version
-- Startup update checks are non-blocking and respect the `CheckInterval` setting

 ## `export`

 ### Purpose
 Export installed fonts to a JSON manifest file that can be used to restore fonts on another system

-### Subcommands
-None (takes output file as optional argument)

 ### Flags
 - `--output, -o` - Output file path (default: fonts-export.json).
 Can specify directory or full file path